arashariadev/Marionetta/README.md

 the `net35` operating environment can be loaded and called remotely under process isolation.
 Conceptually, it is similar to .NET Remoting, but as you know, it is obsolete in .NET 6/5 and .NET Core.

+Of course, it can also be used when the target is not a legacy library, but simply wants to run in a sandbox environment.

 Marionetta does not yet support transparent proxies, but allows running on .NET Core runtimes and remote method invocation with an API that is easy enough to understand.